-Earlier in 2017, we sponsored swimming lessons for over 35 local children ranging from ages 2 to 10 years old.
+In 2017, we sponsored swimming lessons for over 35 local children ranging from ages 2 to 10 years old.
 Each child was able to receive professional swimming lessons free of charge.
-We want to continue our swimming lessons initiative, and are expanding our efforts to offering CPR lessons to adults, as well as a life jacket trade up program that should be up and running as early as Summer 2018.
+We want to continue our swimming lessons initiative, and are expanding our efforts to offering CPR lessons to adults, as well as a life jacket trade up program that hopefully will be up and running soon.

 2017 Drowning Data

 - The number of reported fatal child drownings in swimming pools involving children younger than 5 has decreased 17 percent nationwide since 2010, the year the Pool Safely campaign launched.

 - Between 2012 and 2014, the majority (77 percent) of reported fatal drowning victims younger than 15 were younger than 5.

 - For children younger than 15 years old, more than two-thirds (68 percent) of the reported fatal drowning victims were boys.

 - For 2014 through 2016, an estimated average of 5,900 children younger than 15 years old were reported as being treated in hospital emergency rooms for non-fatal injuries in pools or spas.